astral-sh/ruff/docs/editors/setup.md

 on how to configure the server from there.

 !!! important
     Kate's LSP Client plugin does not support multiple servers for the same language.
+As a workaround, you can use the [`python-lsp-server`](https://github.com/python-lsp/python-lsp-server)
+    along with the [`python-lsp-ruff`](https://github.com/python-lsp/python-lsp-ruff) plugin to
+    use Ruff alongside another language server.
+Note that this setup won't use the [server settings](settings.md) because the [`python-lsp-ruff`](https://github.com/python-lsp/python-lsp-ruff) plugin uses the
+    `ruff` executable and not the language server.

 ## Sublime Text